 $imap_user- controls the username under which you request authentication on the IMAP server, for all authenticators.
 This is overridden by an explicit username in the mailbox path (i.e. by using a mailbox name of the form

 $imap_pass- a password which you may preset, used by all authentication methods where a password is needed.

 $imap_authenticators- a colon-delimited list of IMAP authentication methods to try, in the order you wish to try them.
 If specified, this overrides Mutt's default (attempt everything, in the order listed above).

-Besides supporting traditional mail delivery through a sendmail-compatible program, Mutt supports delivery through SMTP if it was configured and built with
+Besides supporting traditional mail delivery through a sendmail-compatible program, Mutt supports delivery through SMTP.

 The built-in SMTP support supports encryption (the

 smtps protocol using SSL or TLS) as well as SMTP authentication using SASL.
 The authentication mechanisms for SASL are specified in